enigmatized/TurnBMPNegative/README.md

 To easily view this go to: https://github.com/enigmatized/TurnBMPNegative/tree/main/BMPTransformerScalaDocs

 Download the ZIP file then enter the api folder.
 From there you can start at index.html.

+## Considerations
+#### Important Notes
+This program can only work with specified BMP file formats for the hand crafted BMP converter to work.
+Specifically those specifications are
+1. The file has proper BMP header file tag, i.e. first two bytes represent __ ___
+2. Uncompressed BMP
+3. That it is 24 bit.
+4. There is also assumption this is a Windows formatted BMP(other version are pretty outdated, such as OS/2)